Fear of Wasps Phobia Known As – Spheksophobia

 Less Caffeine

-It is also essential that you reduce caffeine and other stimulants in your diet.
-Not only can caffeine make you feel jittery and hyperactive, but it also makes your anxiety worse.
+Consider reducing caffeine and other stimulants in your diet.
+Not only can caffeine make you feel jittery and hyperactive, but it can also makes your anxiety worse.

 Relaxation Techniques